Discover more from World as Ecstasy

 God alone is enough.

 Later that evening, at dusk, our group returned to Luxor and entered the Temple of Karnak.
-We were surrounded by Scandinavian tourists, all looking up with us at how the temple’s high pillars rose above us, with tons of stone slabs resting atop the pillars, seemingly floating above us.
+We were surrounded by Scandinavian tourists, all looking up with us at how the temple’s high pillars rose above us, with tons of stone slabs resting atop them, seemingly floating.
 Then, the call to prayer sounded, the muffled voice filling the air.

 It was the first time in my life I had ever heard the Adhan.

-In hearing it—and in looking at the wide, open smiles and bright eyes of all the tourists around me, their faces darkened by the night—and in having that sudden flash of understanding from looking at the sky goddess still twisting in my heart, the muffled and melodious call to pray cracked open my soul, and out poured all this love.
+Hearing it—seeing the wide, open smiles and bright eyes of all the tourists around me, their faces darkened by the night—and with that flash of understanding from the sky goddess still twisting in my heart, the melodious call to prayer cracked open my soul, and out poured all this love.

-Suddenly, I was in ecstasy, where I wanted nothing more in the world—more than to be home with my son and his mother—more than I wanted to be away from the ship and my anger and fear—than to kneel and show my devotion to Love—to God, and only God—and surrender.
+Suddenly, I was in ecstasy, where I wanted nothing more in the world, more than to be home with my son and his mother, more than I wanted to be away from the ship and my anger and fear—I wanted to kneel and show my devotion to Love—to God, and only God—and surrender.

 I don’t remember anything else after that.
 I don’t remember the journey back to Hurghada or coming back to the ship.
 Looking back upon that memory, it feels like the experience consumed everything else of that evening.

-Days later, we were underway once again.
-I could no longer work the way I was able to before, with the full focus the deployment demanded of me.
+Days later, we were underway again.
+I couldn’t work the way I had before, with the full focus the deployment demanded.
 I was still in ecstasy.
-At night, instead of choosing to sleep, I would go topside, to the highest point I could get on the ship, and I would lay flat against the rough deck to look at the night sky.
-In looking up, I felt connected, knowing that under these same stars, billions of other human beings were like me, with their own joys and sorrows, with their own lives, with their own problems and struggles, and with their own triumphs.
+At night, instead of choosing to sleep, I would go topside to the highest point I could get on the ship and lie flat against the rough deck, looking at the night sky.
+As I looked up, I felt connected, knowing that under these same stars, billions of other human beings were like me—with their own joys and sorrows, their own lives, their own problems and struggles, their own triumphs.
 I was not alone!

-I would continue to look up at the bright and colorful Milky Way Galaxy, stretching from horizon to horizon, and see Nut, the sky goddess, stretched out just the same as I had seen in the tomb.
+I continued to look up at the bright and colorful Milky Way Galaxy, stretching from horizon to horizon, and saw Nut, the sky goddess, stretched out just the same as I had seen in the tomb.

-It had not been long before that moment that I had wanted to throw myself overboard.
-But now I was drunk from the sudden understanding of life—from the sensation—and I wanted to live now more than ever.
-I wanted everything in me to make use of this summons from the universe to live, and in answering the call, I was determined to seethe and burn while living it.
+Not long before that, I had wanted to throw myself overboard.
+But now I was drunk from the sudden understanding of life, from the sensation, and I wanted to live more than ever.
+I wanted everything in me to answer this summons from the universe to live, and in answering the call, I was determined to seethe and burn while living it.

-So much has happened since then that’s not worth getting into, other than to say that my worst fears at the time did come true.
+So much has happened since then that’s not worth getting into, other than to say that my worst fears at the time came true.
 I was injured not once, but twice.
 My son’s mother left me.
-Because of the PTSD stemming from my injuries, I struggled to connect with my son and with everyone else for the most part until I was able to, through writing, experience that flash of understanding I had gained from my visit to the Valley of Kings—to Thebes.
+Because of the PTSD from my injuries, I struggled to connect with my son and with everyone else for the most part—until, through writing, I experienced that flash of understanding I had gained from my visit to the Valley of Kings, to Thebes.
 This is why, in my older age, I live near the vast night skies of New Mexico and West Texas.
-Every time I need to be reminded of the eternal, especially when the PTSD becomes so severe that I begin to feel as though I want to toss myself over into the darkness of death and end the pain, I make my drive out there and feel the relief of my smallness when compared to the night.1
+Every time I need to be reminded of the eternal, especially when the PTSD becomes so severe that I feel as though I want to toss myself over into the darkness of death and end the pain, I drive out there and feel the relief of my smallness when compared to the night.1

-If I am small, then my problems are smaller, and so is the pain felt from my PTSD-fueled nightmares, and I would become happy again.
+If I am small, then my problems are smaller, and so is the pain from my PTSD-fueled nightmares.
+I become happy again.

 Happy.

-To see how I have used this experience to make the vast night sky an important element in my work, check out my novel, The Beautiful World of the Alive, now available in ebook and paperback on Amazon and Barnes & Noble.
+To see how I have used this experience to make the vast night sky an important element in my work, check out my novel, The Beautiful World of the Alive, now available in ebook and paperback on Amazon.

-If you’re in need of help, please reach out and dial 988 or 1-800-273-8255, so that you may live to fight another day.
+If you’re in need of help, please reach out and dial 988 or 1-800-273-8255, so you can live to fight another day.
 I promise you, your life means everything to me and to the people around you who love you.
 Don’t give up!